Changissnz/selfinterest/README.md

 in being proven wrong except for such events that relate to the axiom of natural law, namely, the terminal ends of severance, defeat, and fatality.
 More needs to be written on this, since surely there are notions of the demand for battle and war as solution.
-The monopolist and the autocrat know all too well that "battle" and "war" rests on the economy of their support, and additionally on particular movements stochastic only because human beings could not account for them beforehand.
+The monopolist and the autocrat know all too well that "battle" and "war" rests on the economy of support for these phenomena, and additionally on particular movements stochastic only because human beings could not account for them beforehand.